cryzereye/coins/README.md

          - 1 - means rates decreased by below 1999 php, 1000 per + if multiple

+NOTE:
-NOTE: This is "optimized" for full buy/sell transactions
+- This is "optimized" for full buy/sell transactions. v2 can be used for partial buy/sell.
+Just reset your profile
+- After the rates are shown, you have ~30 seconds to do your action

 donate:  3B2bVeQJ2424v5tALhpaaeNzc42RYTRdMF